QualiSystems/devguide_source/_shells/9.2.0/customizing-driver-commands.md

 In some scenarios, a command that runs on a specific resource logically requires the use of a different resource.
 These types of commands are called connected commands.
 They are executed on a resource in CloudShell Portal but in reality run on the connected resource (for example, a power switch) that performs the action.

-Typical examples of connected commands are:
+There are two types of connected commands - power commands and generic connected commands.
-* A command that powers on/off a resource actually runs on a power switch
+* Power commands power on/off a resource and actually run on a power switch
-* A command that modifies a resource's settings may run on the server that performs the modifications
+* Generic resource commands may be used to modify a resource's settings and run on the server that performs the modifications

-To create a connected command, you need to use a shell based on a template that supports connected commands, currently, only PDU.
+Note that in CloudShell, the resource containing the connected command and the target resource must be directly connected to each other.
+If you have a switch resource in between, the connected command will not show on the target resource.

-In addition, in the [PDU] shell’s driver, you will need to define which commands are connected.
+To create a connected command, you need to use a shell based on a template that supports connected commands, currently, only **PDU** and **Generic Resource With Connected Commands**.
+In addition, in that shell’s driver, you will need to define which commands are connected.
 This is done in the driver’s *drivermetadata.xml*, as follows:

-On the *drivermetadata.xml*, the command must include the `Tags=”power”` flag:
+For power commands, the command must include the `Tags=”power”` flag and the driver must include all three power commands (Power On, Power Off and Power Cycle):

 {% highlight xml %}
 <Driver Description="Describe the purpose of your CloudShell shell" MainClass="driver.MyPduShellDriver" Name="MyPduShellDriver" Version="1.0.0">